 October is breast cancer awareness month

-A mentally and physically sharp woman in her early 70s, was caring for her husband of many decades who was suffering from Alzheimer's disease.
+A mentally and physically sharp woman in her early 70s, was a dementia caregiver, caring for her husband of many decades who was suffering from Alzheimer's disease.
 The wife was coping as well as could be expected.
 She also was doing what many caregivers do.
 She was ignoring her own health needs.

 This lovely, intelligent woman had always been healthy.
 She had always had mammograms that had come up clean and she did regular self-exams.
 However, after her husband's diagnosis, caregiving took over her life.
 She skipped a couple of her routine medical appointments simply because she felt "doctored out" with all of her husband's medical needs.
 Caregiving can be exhausting, but about three years into her husband's dementia care, her chronic tiredness seemed, even to her, extreme.
 This is when she decided to get a checkup.